Packaging tool that interacts with the SBo repository

-Slpkg works in accordance with the standards of the organization slackbuilds.org to builds packages.
-Also uses the Slackware Linux instructions for installation, upgrading or removing packages.
+Slpkg works in accordance with the standards of the SlackBuilds.org organization to build packages.
+It also uses the Slackware Linux instructions for installing, upgrading or removing packages.

 Install from the official third-party SBo repository or directly from source:

 $ tar xvf slpkg-4.1.3.tar.gz $ cd slpkg-4.1.3 $ ./install.sh

 $ slpkg --help USAGE: slpkg [OPTIONS] [COMMAND] <packages> DESCRIPTION: Packaging tool that interacts with the SBo repository.
 COMMANDS: update Update the package lists. build <packages> Build only the packages. install <packages> Build and install the packages. remove <packages> Remove installed packages. find <packages> Find installed packages. search <packages> Search packages on repository. clean-logs Clean dependencies log tracking. clean-tmp Deletes all the downloaded sources.
 OPTIONS: --yes Answer Yes to all questions. --jobs Set it for multicore systems. --resolve-off Turns off dependency resolving. --reinstall Use this option if you want to upgrade. -h, --help Show this message and exit. -v, --version Print version and exit.
 If you need more information try to use slpkg manpage.

 /etc/slpkg/slpkg.yaml General configuration of slpkg /etc/slpkg/blacklist.yaml Blacklist of packages